awsdocs/aws-control-tower-guide/doc_source/security-hub-controls.md

 When you create **Service\-Managed Standard: AWS Control Tower** and enable controls for it, Security Hub may take up to 18 hours to generate findings for controls that use the same underlying AWS Config service\-linked rule as controls from other enabled Security Hub standards\.
 For more information, see [Schedule for running security checks](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-schedule.html) in the AWS Security Hub User Guide\.

  You can delete this standard in the AWS Control Tower console by deactivating all controls in the standard\.
 This deletes the standard for all managed accounts and governed Regions in AWS Control Tower\.
 Deleting the standard does not deactivate Security Hub for your account\.

+**Note**
+You can enable and manage some Security Hub controls from AWS Control Tower, with the [Security Hub Service\-managed Standard: AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/security-hub-controls.html)\.
+It is important to know that some Security Hub controls do not operate in certain AWS Regions where AWS Control Tower is available, because those Regions do not support the required underlying functionality\.
+As a result, when you deploy an Security Hub control through AWS Control Tower, the control may not be operating in all Regions that you govern with AWS Control Tower\.
+For more information about the Security Hub controls that cannot be deployed in certain Regions, see the [Security Hub controls reference documentation](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-controls-reference.html)\.
+ You can view the Regions for each control in the AWS Control Tower console\.